Book Icelandair flights to Canada from EUR 324*

 Canada may be vast but getting around is actually pretty easy.

-The country is armed with an extensive network of public transport systems and accessible highways, as well as domestic airports.
+The country is also armed with an extensive network of public transport systems and accessible highways, as well as domestic airports.
+Trains are popular for travelling between major cities, but long-distance bus services are an affordable alternative for cross-country travel too.

 FAQs about travel to Canada